This Handbook contains everything you need to know about this Adventure Academy Secret Compass expedition to Panama.

 Swim: river crossings will be essential parts of this expedition and as such you need to be able to swim.

-At a basic level, you should be comfortable jogging for at least 45 minutes and be able to walk for 8 hours per day in the British hills carrying 12 kg for at least 3 days running.
+At a basic level, you should be comfortable jogging for at least 45 minutes and be able to walk for 8 hours per day in the British hills carrying 12 kg for at least 3 days consecutively.
 The distances covered each day won’t necessarily be significant but the biggest challenge on this expedition will be the long days over difficult terrain, and the strain of constantly being in a wet environment.

 Vaccinations.
 Please seek advice from your health professional on recommended vaccinations.
-The NHS Fit For Travel site and Travel Health Pro are both useful.
+The UK NHS Fit For Travel site and Travel Health Pro are both useful resources.

 Dental.
 It is strongly recommended that you have a dental check up prior to departure.
 Dental problems far from help are very unpleasant.